oneohthree/bootify/README.md

 ## Bugs

-* Old `lsblk` version have less available columns to report device data.
+* Old `lsblk` versions have less available columns to report device data.
-* You can't prepare a Windows 7 32bits in UEFI mode.
+* You can't use Windows 7 32bits in UEFI mode.
 UEFI is supported from Windows 7 64bits onwards.
+If you try to make a USB bootable using Windows 7 32bits it will never work.